Classic Rock News

 The 8 Most Played Videos on MTV

-The end result was amazing.
+At the end of the day, “Sledgehammer” was a ground-breaking video and well received.
 In 1987, “Sledgehammer” swept the MTV Video Music Awards.

 What Were the FIRST videos played on MTV?